 - SPAR stores are similar to SUPERSPAR in that they have an instore bakery, butchery, and delicatessen, but the floor size is slightly smaller (approximately 700 square meters).

 - KWIKSPAR is smaller (usually 300 – 700 square meters) and is often found in smaller neighbourhoods.
 They offer less products than the bigger stores, but you will still find all the basic groceries and necessary merchandise on sale.
 They have fresh produce, baked goods, and also ready-to-eat meals.

 - The SaveMore outlet provides customers with excellent value for money.
 Stores are smaller (400 – 1000 square meters), positioned in rural neighbourhoods.
 They offer fresh produce, baked goods, and ready-to-eat meals.

 - SPAR also wants to reduce their carbon footprint.
 They do this by improving sustainability education within their organisation and improving awareness among their retailers.

-SPAR stores fall under the Groceries category along with other stores such as Bluff Meat Supply, Boxer, Cambridge Foods, Checkers, Food Lover's Market, KIT KAT Cash & Carry, KWIKSPAR, Makro, OK Foods and Oxford Freshmarket.
+SPAR stores fall under the Groceries category along with other stores such as Pick n Pay, Shoprite, Checkers, Ultra Liquors, Food Lover's Market, Makro, Boxer, Cambridge Foods, Woolworths and KWIKSPAR.
 Their trading hours are from 8h00 to 20h00 from Monday to Saturday and 8h00 to 18h00 on Sundays.